This chapter of יְשַׁעְיָהוּ – Isaiah looks like a song to me. A song of promise that we need right now so desperately.

 |3 Incline your ear, and come unto Me; hear, and your soul shall live; and I will make an everlasting covenant with you, even the sure mercies of David.|

 It is especially personal for me today, on the day of birth of a man who brought me to my path to Judaism.
-Today, over 20 years since his passing, the pain is no longer sharp, but the memories and gratefulness to his existence in my life do not subside.
-On this, naturally, rainy day of Parshat Noah, I am thanking Gd for those years you were at my site.
+Today, over 20 years since his passing, the pain is no longer sharp, but the memories and gratefulness for his existence in my life do not subside.
+On this, naturally, rainy day of Parshat Noah, I am thanking Gd for those years you were at my side.